devmodi910/Internship-project/README.md

 # Internship-project
-this is the project given by oasis infobyte in internship
+This is my project given in an internship by Oasis Infobyte.